-- 3.4.5 UCC will incorporate provisions within its annual budget for the potential payment of tuition fee and other refunds and compensation payments to students.
-A combination of cash reserves and (where appropriate) insurance policies will be allocated in those circumstances where students where at increased risk of non-continuation of study have been identified.
-Arrangements will be in place from the point of approved registration with OfS. - 3.4.6 This policy is subject to a further review in February 2022 to ensure that the pace of change in developments in higher education in the UK is represented appropriately.
+3.4.5 UCC will incorporate provisions within its annual budget for the potential payment of tuition fee and other refunds and compensation payments to students.
+A combination of cash reserves and (where appropriate) insurance policies will be allocated in those circumstances where students where at increased risk of noncontinuation of study have been identified.
+Arrangements will be in place from the point of approved registration with OfS.